bartue-dev/studma-client/README.md

 ## About The Project

 -   practice typescript, redux, zod and react hook form
+    -   typescript for proper typing
+    -   redux for setting up the authentication and query using the RTK
+    -   zod for validation
+    -   react hook form for handling the forms
 -   right now it only have a attendance system
 -   soon expand the project into full student management system